Jessie Clarke: Early life

 Clarke was the daughter of Ivy and Herbert Brookes, and granddaughter of Australian prime minister Alfred Deakin.
 Her father was a businessman, philanthropist, and activist who served as president of the Victorian Chamber of Manufactures.
 Her mother Ivy was a gifted musician, active with national and international councils of women and Melbourne Women's Hospital.
 Clarke completed an Arts/Social Work degree at the University of Melbourne, where her mother served on several faculty boards, before doing further studies in New York.

-Career

-While in New York, Clarke was offered a position as junior delegate to the League of Nations Union in Geneva.

-In 1934, at just twenty years old, Clarke wore a spectacular costume representing the State of Victoria in The Pageant of Nations, a centenary celebration of European arrival in Victoria.
+In 1934, at just twenty years old, Clarke wore a spectacular costume representing the State of Victoria in 'The Pageant of Nations', as part of the Centenary of Victoria, a celebration of European arrival in Victoria.
 The pageant was an initiative of the International Club of Victoria led by Clarke's mother, Ivy.
 The celebrations featured a visit from Prince Henry, Duke of Gloucester.
 Clarke's dress was designed by Thelma Thomas, painted with scenes of Melbourne, with a cloak representing the State's irrigation scheme, and a headdress representing the Yallourn Power Station.
-She later donated the hand-painted skirt, two hooped petticoats, and the green velvet cloak to the State Library Victoria in 1998.
-The headdress and bodice were destroyed in the Ash Wednesday fires of 1983.
+The headdress and bodice were destroyed in the Ash Wednesday fires of 1983, and in 1998 she donated the hand-painted skirt, two hooped petticoats, and the green velvet cloak to the State Library Victoria.

+Career

+While in New York, Clarke was offered a position by the Australian Government as junior delegate to the League of Nations Union in Geneva.

-After serving in Switzerland, Clarke later returned to Australia before the outbreak of the Second World War.
-She was a welfare officer with the Victorian International Refugee Emergency Council when Sir Frank Clarke made negative comments about refugees when addressing the Australian Women's National League.
-She took him to task for his remarks on "rat-faced refugees."
-Clarke married his son, William Anthony Francis Clarke, a few days after the outbreak of war.
+Clarke returned to Melbourne in 1938.
+She was a welfare officer with the Victorian International Refugee Emergency Council when Sir Frank Clarke made negative comments about Jewish "rat-faced refugees" when addressing the Australian Women's National League, and she took him to task for his remarks.
+A few months later she married his son, William Anthony Francis Clarke, just after the outbreak of the Second World War.
 Clarke worked as a voluntary social worker with the Lord Mayor's Patriotic and Welfare Fund, helping with the issues of army wives and relatives in Sydney, and later in Melbourne, where her husband was stationed.